Frequently Asked Questions (FAQ) about the Graduate Program in Speech-Language Pathology

 - Personal essay

 - Submission of Graduate Record Examination (GRE) scores taken within the last five years.
-Minimum criteria: Verbal 151, Quantitative 146, Writing 3.5
+Minimum criteria: Verbal 151, Quantitative 146, Writing 3.5.
+Students who received a graduate degree in another field are exempt from taking the GRE exam.

 - A 6-month or more experience in the field of speech-language pathology or a related field (education, psychology, counseling, etc) is preferable.